kennethwang14/kennethwang14.github.io/_posts/portfolio/2015-11-14-mintnbasil.md

 role:              "UX/UI Design, Frontend & Backend Development"
 description:       "I worked closely with the owner and marketing team of Mint & Basil to create their website during their launch week.
 I designed and developed a simple, yet elegant one-pager website that showcases their excellent food.
 The website is also integrated with Yelp using their API, allowing viewers to easily place a reservation online on the website.
 <br /><br />
-The owner was very satisfied with the end result, and Yelp’s Analytic showed that the website did indeed help drive many new customers to their restaurant.""
+The owner was very satisfied with the end result, and Yelp’s Analytic showed that the website did indeed help drive many new customers to their restaurant."

 shortDescription: "I worked closely with the owner and marketing team of Mint & Basil to create their website during their launch week."